 We aim to support our members on every step of their development journeys, helping them to realise their goals in a safe, enjoyable and respectful environment.

-Our resources are allocated across all ability levels: assisting new beginners, recreational fencers as well as elite international and Olympic athletes.
+Our resources are allocated across all ability levels: assisting new beginners, recreational fencers as well as elite international and Olympic and Paralympic athletes.

 We understand the vital importance of accessibility, inclusivity and diversity, which we actively promote through our programmes.